 VII.
 Getting Through Cuban Immigration

 Do not lose your tourist/travel card/visa.
 You will hand over one-half of it upon arrival, and the other half when you exit Cuba.
-Be sure to do your research on Cuban laws too, not just U.S. laws.
+Be sure to be mindful of Cuban laws too, not just U.S. laws.

-- You need specific Cuban visas for journalism, studying, and doing business in Cuba.
+- Cuba requires specific visas for journalism, studying, and doing business in Cuba

 - Bringing items to either sell or give away in Cuba can be subject to customs regulations and/or taxes.
 But you can always bring items for your own personal use and decide later during your trip that you don’t want them anymore… 😉

 - Careful with laptops if you bring more than one per traveler, they might think you’re trying to sell it.

 I asked the immigration officers not to stamp my passport (for peace of mind), every time they kindly obliged.

 October 2015 & December 2015

 I wasn’t asked why I was visiting, where I was staying, who I was seeing, or what I was doing.
 Nothing.
 I can’t recall any real questions both times I went.
-I wasn’t asked anything about my medical insurance (unlike what I’ve read from other travelers flying directly from the US).
+I wasn’t asked anything about my medical insurance.
+It’s now covered by the American airline if you’re flying from the US.
 I wasn’t given any security interrogation (unlike two other solo tourists I met).
 The only question I was asked was if I could stop smiling as they tried to take my picture.